 Azure Active Directory

-Configure recipient verification with Azure Active Directory (AD) to allow end-users to sign in to the Barracuda Email Security Service using their Azure AD credentials.
+Configure recipient verification with Azure Active Directory (AD) to allow end users to sign into Email Gateway Defense using their Azure AD credentials.
 Once logged in, users can view their quarantine messages.

 You can configure Single Sign-On (SSO) for a domain so that authenticated users can access all or a subset of the restricted resources by authenticating just once using their Azure AD credentials.
 SSO is a mechanism where a single set of user credentials is used for authentication and authorization to access multiple applications across different web servers and platforms, without having to re-authenticate.